Slow links, fast links, and the cost of gossip: Algorithms for Known Latencies

-We propose an alternate algorithm to solve all-to-all information dissemination without any global knowledge (polynomial upper bound of $n$ need not be known) that takes $O(D\log^2n\log D)$ time.
+We propose an alternate deterministic pattern based broadcast algorithm to solve all-to-all information dissemination without any global knowledge (i.e., knowledge of a polynomial upper bound on $n$ is not required) that takes $O(D\log^2n\log D)$ time.
 This algorithm works even when nodes cannot initiate a new exchange in every round, and wait till the acknowledgement of the previous message, i.e., communication is blocking.

 The algorithm involves repeatedly invoking the $\ell$-DTG algorithm with different parameters determined by a particular pattern.
 The intuition behind the choice of the pattern is to make minimal use of the heavier latency edges by collecting as much information as possible near the heavier latencies before making use of that edge.
 The pattern for $k$ is derived according to a sequence $T(k)$ that is recursively defined as follows: